BDC Hamburger Icon

 6. Set mutual, attainable goals for your team.

 Setting and tracking goals as a group fosters a sense of teamwork and encouragement.
-“If employees are all working toward the same thing as one, they are much more likely to help each other out, communicate and work together to reach the goal, especially if it benefits everyone as a whole or there is a shared reward,” said Joanna Zambas, content manager and career expert at CareerAddict.
+“If employees are all working toward the same thing as one, they are much more likely to help each other out, communicate and work together to reach the goal, especially if it benefits everyone as a whole or there is a shared reward,” explained Joanna Zambas, content and social media manager and career expert at CareerAddict.

 Individual goals can be valuable, but they’re not conducive to team building.
 For example, say you’re building a sales team and create a contest for the top salesperson.
 People may be encouraged to attain a sales goal, but it won’t foster teamwork.
 Zambas noted that — if anything — that type of goal creates gaps among the team.